neoliteconsultant/buupass_rbac/README.md

    NB: The development server runs on port 8000 by default

+### Running API requests
+To execute the API requests, import the Postman collection file(BuuPass RABC.postman_collection.json) in the Postman app: Click on the file tab and then click import.

 ### Running tests
 In a terminal navigate to the root directory of the project containing the manage.py file, then run the following command in a shell:

     ```
-      $ python manage.py test
+      $ ./manage.py test account.tests
     ```

-### Running API requests
-To execute the API requests, import the Postman collection file(BuuPass RABC.postman_collection.json) in the Postman app: Click on the file tab and then click import.

 ### Assigning user permissions and roles
-Django provides an inbuilt permission system that allows permissions to be assigned specific users It also provides a way for assigning roles(groups) to users
+Django provides an inbuilt permission system that allows permissions to be assigned specific users.
+It also provides a way for assigning roles(groups) to users

 #### Create Group/Roles